-There are many, many yoga studios in Bali, of which I have visited a lot.
-Desa Seni im my favourite.
+There are so many yoga studios in Bali.
+One of my favourite is Desa Seni.
 It is a small oasis with an organic garden, organic restaurant, saltwater pool, and with loving accommodations.
-On Tuesday evenings at 19:15 there is an Usada Meditation on donation base.
-A meditation technique, according to Pak Merta Ada, a Balinese healer who teaches during his 7, 10 or 12 day retreats how to heal your body and mind through regular meditation practice.
+On Tuesday evenings there is a Bali Usada Meditation on donation base.
+A meditation technique, by Pak Merta Ada, a Balinese healer who teaches how to support health through regular meditation practice.
 I myself visit the Usada Meditation Retreats regularly.
-If you want to get to know meditation, this Tuesday class is a great opportunity!
-My favourite yoga teacher in Desa Seni is Bernd Windhofer: authentic, open and clear.
-Bernd teaches until the middle of December at Desa Seni.
+If you are curious about this meditation, their Tuesday class is a great opportunity!

 Bali Usada Meditation Retreat

-If learning meditation, having some more time in Bali and planing a little ahead is your thing, then I highly recommend the meditation retreats with Pak Merta Ada.
-I have been to some silent retreats before and for me none has been as effective and beneficial as this one from Bali Usada.
-Pak Merta is a Balinese healer and shows you during your retreats what you can do in your meditation to help your body and mind become healthy.
+If learning meditation is your thing, then I highly recommend the meditation retreats with Pak Merta Ada.
+I have been to some silent retreats before and none has been as effective and beneficial as this one from Bali Usada.
+Pak Merta is a Balinese healer and teaches in his retreats what you can do in your meditation to help your body and mind become healthy.
 He is a wonderful person who loves to tell stories about the Balinese culture.